In this Viome review we discuss the pros and cons of stool testing, and how Viome compares to other tests.

 Although American Gut employs similar testing technology as Viome, they only provide customers with raw data, making it difficult to decipher.
 Not to mention, you don’t get any recommendations on what you should and shouldn’t be eating.

 In addition, it takes their lab almost two weeks to receive your sample, after which you’ll need to wait for a couple of months to know the results.
 By then, your gut’s microbiome will change multiple times, rendering the results invalid.

 Viome always provides relevant research and science-based evidence to support their service and back their claims.
 For them, there’s always a science behind your health, and they strive to give you the best possible service, even if it means disproving their findings until they get results.

 If someone has specific gut issues like IBS I would still recommend the G.I Map test as the best place to start - this does not test for a wide range of bacteria like Viome, but it tests for the most common pathogens as well as leaky gut markers, digestive enzymes and other intestinal health indicators and this helps to target specific problems

-Viome is definitely the real deal in terms of gut health tests if you are wanting to understand the "big picture" when it comes to your gut health, and at USD 399, you’re definitely getting the best value for your money.
+Viome is definitely the real deal in terms of gut health tests if you are wanting to understand the "big picture" when it comes to your gut health, and with the cost of the Viome test coming down from the original $399, you’re definitely getting the best value for your money.

 Michael is head consultant at Planet Naturopath - Functional Medicine and Nutrition Solutions.
 As Seen